qiskit-community/qiskit-nature/docs/howtos/adapt_vqe.rst

 How to use the ``AdaptVQE``
 ===========================

-As of Qiskit Nature v0.5, the ``AdaptVQE`` algorithm has been migrated to Qiskit Terra (released in v0.22).
+As of Qiskit Nature v0.5, the :class:`~qiskit.algorithms.minimum_eigensolvers.AdaptVQE` algorithm has been migrated to Qiskit Terra (released in v0.22).

 This tutorial outlines how the algorithm can be used.

-1. We obtain an ``ElectronicStructureProblem`` which we want to solve:
+1. We obtain an :class:`~qiskit_nature.second_q.problems.ElectronicStructureProblem`
+   which we want to solve:

 .. testcode::